Nando-Freitas/rick-and-morty-ui/README.md

 # Rick & Morty UI

 <img src='./updated_cover.png' />
 A Rick & Morty UI is a React project which aims to show information about the serie in a beautiful way.
-The information is getted from a public API: https://rickandmortyapi.com/api
+The information has been gotten from a public API: https://rickandmortyapi.com/api

 ### Tools